What is UC Browser? Is UC Browser legit or a scam? Is UC Browser an adware? How to remove UC Browser PUP from your PC or Mac?

 In order to fully remove UC Browser from your computer system, we recommend that you follow the removal instructions underneath this article.
 If the first two manual removal steps do not seem to work and you still see UC Browser or programs, related to it, we suggest what most security experts advise – to download and run a scan of your comptuer with a reputable anti-malware program.
 Downloading this software will not only save you some time, but will remove all of UC Browser files and programs related to it and will protect your computer against such intrusive apps and malware in the future.

 - Guide 1: How to Remove UC Browser from Windows.

-- Guide 2: Get rid of UC Browser from Mac OS X.
+- Guide 2: Get rid of UC Browser on Mac OS X.

-- Guide 3: Remove UC Browser from Google Chrome.
+- Guide 3: Remove UC Browser in Google Chrome.